-Participatory drama workshops are an exciting and powerful way to introduce complex subjects and issues as an empowering and educational experience.
-AHT’s drama workshops draw on a number of different leading practitioners: Augusto Boal, Dorothy Heathcote, Viola Spolin, Chris Johnston, Brian Way and Keith Johnstone.
+Participatory drama workshops are an exciting and powerful way to introduce complex subjects and issues, and harness them as an empowering and educational experience.
+AHT’s drama workshops draw on a number of different leading practitioners, including: Augusto Boal, Dorothy Heathcote, Viola Spolin, Chris Johnston, Brian Way and Keith Johnstone.

-Drama workshops not only engage participants cognitively, but also because we are working through using the body, drama is particularly beneficial for kinaesthetic and visual learners.
+Drama workshops not only engage participants cognitively, but also – because we are working through using the body – prove particularly beneficial for kinaesthetic and visual learners.

 Body Image workshops commissioned by Derbyshire Health Authority: